icicel/ahn/README.md

 - yo, IOU a yoyo eye error, yea - ",* ' *' * 'ȩ̂̍̄́̈̄̂̀̂̃̈̄̂̄̂́̄́́,\*
 - eeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeasy - ************"ṓ́́́́́́́́́́́́́́́́́́́́́́́́́́́́́́́́́́́́̈

-When there are no consonants *at all*, utilize Y insertion and add a dummy Y for the vowels to latch on to.
+When there are no consonants *at all*, add a dummy Y for the vowels to latch on to.
-(More on Y insertion in the relevant section.)
+It should be the first character of the paragraph.
 - aeiou - ÿ́̀̂̃*"
 - a.e.i.o.u. - ÿ́̀̂̃'.'.'.'.'.